dseguy/clearPHP/rules/use-object-api.md

 On the other hand, OOP style provides an object and a wealth of methods to manipulate it.
 Method names are closely related to their procedural counterpart : `mysqli_prepare` is called `mysqli::prepare` in OOP.
 Most of the time, the prefix is simply removed.
 In reality, the old resource is hidden inside the object.
 The main change is that every method is now freed of the first argument : since it is already inside the object, there is no more need to pass it as the first argument.

-Some PHP extensions have no OOP equivalent : string and number manipulations.
-Those, of course, will keep the procedural approach.
-On the other hands, a large number of extensions now comes with an OOP interface, and no procedural one, such as ext/phar or ext/zmq.
+Some PHP extensions have no OOP equivalent : array and number manipulations.
+Those, of course, will require the procedural API.
+On the other hand, a large number of extensions now comes with an OOP interface, and no procedural one, such as `ext/phar` or `ext/zmq`.

 It is recommended to use the object approach whenever possible.